maxpowersi/ClickjackingTester/README.md

-# ClickjackingTester v1.6
+# ClickjackingTester v1.7

 ClickjackingTester create a html file, with iframe, and open the default browser.
-It is helpfull to test clickjacking in the webapps.
+It is helpfull to test clickjacking in the web applications.

-Usage: python ClickjackingTester.py url msg
+Usage: python ClickjackingTester.py url label outputPath
-		url: url.
-		msg: message upside the frame.

-Example:
-	python ClickjackingTester.py "http://www.google.com" "Clickjacking Test"
+Example: python ClickjackingTester.py "http://www.google.com" "Clickjacking Test" "C:/output.html"